 MEDICAL DISCLAIMER: Reading the information in this post does not constitute a physician-patient relationship.
 The information included in this post is for educational purposes only.
 It is not intended nor implied to be a substitute for professional medical advice.
 Always consult with your healthcare provider regarding a medical condition or any treatments.

 Elyn Jacobs is a breast cancer survivor, professional cancer strategist, speaker, and the Executive Director for the Emerald Heart Cancer Foundation.
 Elyn empowers women to choose the path for treatment that best fits their own individual needs.
 She is passionate about helping others move forward into a life of health and well-being.
-Elyn has been featured on CNN Money, Breast Cancer Answers, Courage and Grace, and Talk About Health, and has written for the Pink Paper, Breast Cancer Wellness, Integrative Oncology Essentials, Surviving Beautifully, Body Local and more, and writes the Options for Life column for the Natural Healing-Natural Wellness Newsletter.
+Elyn has been featured on CNN Money, Talk About Health, and Breast Cancer Answers and has written for the Pink Paper, Breast Cancer Wellness, Integrative Oncology Essentials, Surviving Beautifully, Body Local and more, and writes the Options for Life column for the Natural Healing-Natural Wellness Newsletter.
 Elyn hosts the Survive and Live Well Radio Show on the Cancer Support Network.
-She lives in New York with her husband and two young boys. http://elynjacobs.wordpress.com/about/
+Elyn lives in New York with her husband and two young boys. http://elynjacobs.wordpress.com/about/

 Follow Elyn on Linkedin

 Tune in to the Survive and Live Well Show